topofocus/active-orient/README.md

 Use OrientDB to persistently store dynamic Ruby-Objects and use database queries to manage even very large datasets.

-The Package is tested with Ruby 2.3.1 and OrientDB 2.1.13.
-It works with OrientDB2.2.
-However, the Model#Last-method incompatible.
-Use Model#all.last as Workaround.

-To start you need a ruby 2.x Installation and a working OrientDB-Instance.
+You need a ruby 2.3 Installation and a working OrientDB-Instance (Version 2.2 prefered).
-Install the Gem the usual way.

 For a quick start clone the project, call bundle install + bundle update, update config/connect.yml  and start an irb-session